codeadamca/http5114-2025-winter/README.md

-# HTTP5114 Workshops in Web Developer
+# HTTP5114 Workshops in Web Development

 This is the repo for class content from [HTTP5114 Workshops in Web Developer](https://mediaarts.humber.ca/programs/web-development.html).